lishimeng/owl-messager/README.md

 Build & Install
 --------------

-To build owl as a application just run:
+To build owl as an application just run:

 ```bash
 go build
 ```

 1. A config file is written to `/etc/owl-messager/config.yaml` and the service is automatically started or restarted.
-1. Run server:
+2. Run server:

 ```bash
 sudo owl-messager